QCongDoris/Future_Portfolio_Pairs_Trading/README.md

 contents of each file are illustrated below.

 ### 1.4.
 Model Fitting for Stationary Series
-An `AR(1)` model will be trained using the historical data, for predicting the long-run mean trend of the stationary series.
-A `GARCH(1, 1)` model will be trained simultaneously for predicting the volatility of the stationary series.
+An _AR_ model will be trained using the historical data, for predicting the long-run mean trend of the stationary series.
+A _GARCH_ model will be trained simultaneously for predicting the volatility of the stationary series.

 These two models will be updated every time to better monitoring the market